 The Narrator in the story represents Chaucer, of course.
 However, the narrator is also the voice of reason in the story.
 He is the only objective witness in the story because he tells things the way that they are.

 Arguably the main character of the story, the Knight is present in nearly all of the stories—at least in mention.
-He is the personification of all of the features any good courtier was supposed to have in the mid 14th century—prowess, fidelity, reputation and generosity.
+He is the personification of all of the features any good courtier was supposed to have in the mid 14th century—prowess, fidelity, reputation, and generosity.
 In the stories, the Knight is the personification of refinement and ability.
-The reader is told that the Knight has fought Turks, Spaniards, Russians, Muslims and Egyptians, indicating that he is a well-traveled and hardy fighter.
+The reader is told that the Knight has fought Turks, Spaniards, Russians, Muslims, and Egyptians, indicating that he is a well-traveled and hardy fighter.

-The Knight represents chivalry, adventure and valor in the story.
+The Knight represents chivalry, adventure, and valor in the story.
 He is arguably the only reliable and honorable character in the stories.

-The Pardoner is personified in the stories as a crook and a exploiter.
+The Pardoner is personified in the stories as a crook and an exploiter.
 Pardoners of the day were those who sold indulgences to religious folk who wanted to atone for their sins.
-The pardoner in these stories is no different other than that he takes his job a little too joyously.
+The Pardoner in these stories is no different other than that he takes his job a little too joyously.
 The Pardoner is seen as someone who just wants to cash in on the weaknesses of the religious and then move on.
 He is a material man who desires for material things, ironically contrasting the stereotype of his position.

 The Pardoner is a representation of division and corruption, primarily in the church.
 What he sells as artifacts are actually pieces of junk, which personified Chaucer’s take on the church at the time.